kalaspuff/tomodachi/README.rst

 .. code:: bash

     local ~$ pip install tomodachi
-    ...
+    > ...
-    Installing collected packages: ..., ..., ..., tomodachi
+    > Installing collected packages: ..., ..., ..., tomodachi
-    Successfully installed ... ... ... tomodachi-0.x.xx
+    > Successfully installed ... ... ... tomodachi-0.x.xx

-Unless running development code within Docker, packages should preferably always be installed into a virtualenv to avoid cluttering.
-When deploying microservices it's however highly recommended to use containerization, such as Docker.
+    local ~$ tomodachi --version
+    > tomodachi 0.19.0

+Probably goes without saying – services you build, their dependencies, together with runtime utilities like this one, should preferably always be installed and run in isolated environments like Docker containers or virtual environments.

 Getting started 🏃